 Paul Arkwright CMG was until recently the UK government’s COP26 Regional Ambassador for Sub-Saharan Africa.
 Having left the FCDO, he has set up his own business consultancy focusing on Africa.
 He was previously CEO for the UK-Africa Investment Summit, British High Commissioner to Nigeria, and UK Ambassador to the Netherlands, and has served in senior posts at the FCDO in London, including as Director for the Commonwealth.
 He has extensive ties throughout Africa as well as in London.

 Ruth Bala is a successful rising star at the Bar, ranked tier two for Banking and Finance by the Legal 500.
-Practising from Gough Square Chambers, she can assist in promoting ROSL throughout the extensive London and international legal community as well as applying a forensic approach and exercising commercial judgment to strategy and risk.
+Practising from 4 Pump Court Chambers, she can assist in promoting ROSL throughout the extensive London and international legal community as well as applying a forensic approach and exercising commercial judgment to strategy and risk.
 Ruth is also a Director of the Bar Mutual Indemnity Fund Ltd, the professional indemnity insurer for the Bar.

 Nabeel Goheer, Assistant Secretary General, has a pivotal role within the Commonwealth Secretariat, and a wide global network both throughout the Commonwealth and beyond, in addition to a background in consultancy involving re-structuring of organisations, and PhD in Management from Judge Business School of University of Cambridge.